oscrim/E7020E-Project/Presentation.md

 ## Introduction

 We wanted to upgrade a toaster to be able to start it via a bluetooth module.
 The idea was that the mcu pilot a relay that will enable the start of the toaster.
 We also wanted to make it display information with the use of a screen.
 The information we wanted to display were the temperature (get by a sensor) or a message when the bread is ready.
-We also tried to implement a system of LEDs to see when the bluetooth module is working or the duration of the toasting.
+We also tried to implement a system of LEDs to see when the bluetooth module or the toaster is working.

 ## Choice of the components